dwightwatson/validating/README.md

     $post->setMessages(['title.required' => "Please, please set a title."])

 These are handy if you need to adjust the rules or messages in a specific scenario differently.

+You can also determine whether unique rules will be added to `unique` rules or not.
+This is determined by the `$addIdentifierToUniqueRules` property on your model which is true by default, otherwise you can define it in your model on a model by model basis or adjust it on the fly:

+    // Are we addeing uniques for this model?
+    $post->getAddingUniqueIdentifierToRules(); // true

+    // Skip adding uniques for this save.
+    // Note that you can chain your calls with this method.
+    $post->setAddingUniqueIdentifierToRules(false)->save();